Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment Details

-In our experimental setup, the prior dataset used by attackers is FFHQ, in line with previous researches \citep{ls,tl}.
-Attackers leverage this dataset to train GANs or surrogate classifiers \citep{lomma}.
-Specifically, GMI, KED, LOMMA, and PLG train customized GANs, while Mirror, PPA, and IF utilize a pre-trained FFHQ StyleGAN2-Ada model provided by \citet{stylegan2}.
+In our experimental setup, the prior dataset used by attackers is FFHQ, in line with previous researches \cite{ls,tl}.
+Attackers leverage this dataset to train GANs or surrogate classifiers \cite{lomma}.
+Specifically, GMI, KED, LOMMA, LOKT and PLG train customized GANs.
+This GANs are originally designed for low-resolution scenarios.
+To adapt to the high-resolution scenarios, we add two upsample blocks in the generator and two downsample blocks in the discriminator, following the settings in \cite{ppa}.
+Therefore, the generator can generate images with $256\times 256$ resolution, and the image will be resized to $224\times224$ before sent to the classifiers.
+Mirror, PPA, IF, and DDPG utilize a pre-trained FFHQ StyleGAN2-Ada model provided by \cite{stylegan2}.
+They mainly focus on high-resolution scenarios, with GANs at a resolution of $1024\times 1024$.
+The generated images will be cropped to $800\times 800$ and resized to $224\times 224$.
+To modify into low-resolution scenarios, we adopt the $256\times 256$ StyleGAN2-Ada, and the images will be cropped to $176\times 176$ and resized to $64\times 64$ for IR-$152$ or $112\times 112$ for FaceNet-$112$.
+For other attack settings and hyperparameters, we follow the official settings.